oosharma/next-js-site-docs/README.md

 # next-js-site-docs
-working on docs on next-js' site
+working on docs on next-js' site.